Anjok07/ultimatevocalremovergui/README.md

 - Once everything is done installing, download the correct FFmpeg binary for your system [here](http://www.osxexperts.net) and place it into the main application directory.

 This process has been tested on a MacBook Pro 2021 (using M1) and a MacBook Air 2017 and is confirmed to be working on both.

-**Please Note:**

-- For manual installs, drag-n-drop currently does not work for Macs running M1.
-- So far everthing else is working as expected.

 </details>